pwoofy/pwoofy.github.io/_posts/2025-09-12-secretuniverse.md

 Hm, no, that didn't work, maybe we're missing a step...

 ...and indeed we're missing a step!
 Did you know that you can search for the name of the strange orb?
-If you go to your SU inventory and type in b, you'll find that the strange orb is there, so the strange orb has the letter b in it, and as you go through every word, you'll slowly uncover the name of the orb. b...n...v... and so on, and this lead sto bnvigekey.
+If you go to your SU inventory and type in b, you'll find that the strange orb is there, so the strange orb has the letter b in it, and as you go through every word, you'll slowly uncover the name of the orb. b...n...v... and so on, and this leads to bnvigekey.
 I wonder if we can decrypt the youtube URL with that?

 And indeed, you [can](https://www.youtube.com/watch?v=XD_-ZLiQUTY)!
 That's wordsy.wav, so let's get to uploading that in our sounds folder and going back to the radio!